-Self-awareness as knowing one’s emotions.
+Self-awareness is knowing one’s emotions.
 It is recognizing a feeling as it happens- Daniel Goleman.

-Self-awareness is being able to monitor your feelings and observing yourself, and try to understand how these feelings influence your behavior.
+Self-awareness is being able to monitor your feelings and observing yourself, and trying to understand how these feelings influence your behavior.

-You may have heard about self-awareness very often recently, as it has become one of the most discussed topics especially in relation to emotional intelligence.
-You however are wondering how all this applies to you and why you need self-awareness
+You may have heard about self-awareness often recently, as it has become one of the most discussed topics especially in relation to emotional intelligence.
+You, however, are wondering how all this applies to you and why you need self-awareness.

 Self-awareness leads to self-acceptance

 When you truly understand the person you are, you learn to accept yourself.
 This means you are more emotionally intelligent in the sense that you are responsible and accountable for your decisions, and do not compare yourself to others you are okay with your current situation, and know what you need to improve and reach where you are meant to be.

 By understanding your personality, you become more content and satisfied with your strengths.
 You also learn about your weaknesses and learn how to work around them.